 2020 ADP: 496 ADP (1B #45)

 Rowdy Tellez profiles like a player who is a product of circumstance.
 At 24 years old, Tellez has moved through the Toronto farm system just ahead of the team’s big young stars, but all the youngsters have played in the minors together, and it seems convenient to just play them together in Toronto.
 After being drafted in the 30th round (895 overall), Tellez is a long shot, but one with power potential.
-In 409 plate appearances, he popped 21 home runs in 2019, and with Justin Smoak‘s departure, Tellez could see more frequent playing time.
-It wouldn’t be a surprise, however, to see him share time with an offseason signee, or with another position player who can be plugged into first base.
+In 409 plate appearances, he popped 21 home runs in 2019, and with Justin Smoak‘s departure, Tellez was set up to see more frequent playing time until Toronto signed Travis Shaw in December.
+As things shape up before Spring Training, Tellez will be Travis Shaw‘s backup or will share time with another position player who can be plugged into first base.

 Tellez’s plate approach needs some fine-tuning before he will see long-term MLB success.
 His 28.4% K rate in 2019 is much higher than the mid-teens he posted in the minors and his 7.1% BB rate is significantly lower than his 9% to 14% in the minors.
 His swinging-strike percentage was 14.4% with a contact rate of just 70.5%.
 He swings inside the zone at just 64.9% and makes contact in the zone 81.1% of the time.
 He swings outside the zone at 39.3% rate.
 These numbers don’t inspire a lot of confidence but suggest that Tellez is getting fooled by MLB pitching.
 He needs to take strides in his approach at the plate to reduce his swing-and-miss.
 If he can make better contact, he has the power to be an impact bat in the heart of the lineup.